 When Your Friends Tease You A Lot

 A fairly common problem I hear about is when someone feels like a second-class member of their social circle.
 One way this can happen is when their friends tease and make fun of them a lot.
 It can be a confusing situation.
 At times it's obvious when someone's supposed friends are actually jerks, and maliciously making fun of them.
-There the clear cut answer is for that person to walk away and find new people to hang out with.
+There the clear-cut solution is to walk away and find new people to hang out with.

 There's a gray area with teasing.
 Friends playfully, affectionately tease each other all the time.
-If someone in the group does something goofy, or has a quirk, their friends will usually rib them about it.
-Everyone should have the ability to be good natured about getting poked fun at and not get too upset about it.
-If good friends tease each other they may assume that the other person is fine with it, unless they say otherwise.
+If someone in the group does something goofy or has a quirk their friends will usually rib them about it.
+Everyone should have the ability to be good humored about getting poked fun at and not get too upset about it.
+If close friends tease each other they assume they're all fine with it, unless someone says otherwise.

-The murky middle ground is when it seems one person gets teased more than everyone else in the group.
-Are the person's friends actually going too far, or do they just need a thicker skin and to loosen up a little?
-Do the person's friends have well-meaning intentions, or do they not actually respect them?
-The situation can leave the person who gets teased feeling off-balance and unsure of themselves.
-They can also feel emotionally confused, as being teased upsets them on some level, but not totally, because they're not quite sure if their friends mean anything bad by it or not, and on some level they may still like the attention.
+The murky middle ground is when it seems one friend gets teased more than everyone else.
+Are their buddies actually going too far, or do they just need a thicker skin and to loosen up a little?
+Do their friends have well-meaning intentions, or do they not actually respect them?
+It can all can leave the member who gets teased feeling off-balance and unsure of themselves.
+They can also feel emotionally conflicted, as being teased upsets them on some level, but not totally.
+They're not quite sure if their friends mean anything bad by it or not, and a part of them may still like the attention.

 Below are my thoughts on the gray area of teasing.
-I try to look at all the angles in this situation.
-As with any gray area, I can't provide all the answers for any one person's situation.
-They have to look at their own circumstances and make their own call about what they think is going on, and how they want to act.
+I try to look at all the angles.
+As with any gray area, I can't provide clear cut answers for any one person's situation.
+They have to look at their circumstances and make their own call about what they think is going on, and how they want to respond.

-I realize teasing can be a sensitive subject, and some of the things I say below you may not be used to hearing when this topic is brought up.
+I realize teasing can be a sensitive subject, and some of the things I say below may not be what you're used to hearing when this topic is brought up.
 As I'll try to explain all through the article, I don't mean anything bad by it.